Chelmy88/temporal_downscaling/2_assessment/README.md

 adapted to the datasets used in the paper.
 Instructions about where and how to modify the scripts in order to use different data source are given in the scripts.

+## Citation
+This repository should be cited as:
+Michel, A., 2021.
+Source code for: Climate change scenarios at hourly time-step over Switzerland from an enhanced temporal downscaling approach.
+EnviDat. doi:10.16904/envidat.203.

 ## License
 Copyright (C) 2021, Adrien Michel, EPFL